 Gamma-aminobutyric acid (GABA) is a naturally occurring brain inhibitory neurotransmitter.
 The blood-brain barrier makes taking supplements of GABA ineffective, but phenibut can cross the barrier because it has an additional phenyl group molecule or ring.
 Once in the brain, it slows down the neuronal process.
 GABA opens up channels in the neurons, decreases the function of other neurotransmitters, and reduces collective anxiety in the neuron.
 It is not exactly clear if phenibut binds to the GABA receptor or not.
 Studies have shown that it does and others that it might but only in high concentrations.

 Lapin’s study also found that phenibut increases levels of the body’s dopamine.
 Dopamine is a well-known, often-studied neurotransmitter in the central nervous system that has been shown to regulate emotion and promote motivation and happiness.
 It is believed that dopamine depletion leads to Parkinson’s disease.

-Some find that 250 mg daily helps them to operate at their desired level.
+While the exact ideal phenibut dosage is not known and can vary from person to person, many users report that that 250 mg daily helps them to operate at their optimal level.
 Others have needed slowly to increase ingestion, gradually reaching levels closer to the 1000 mg daily target.
 Phenibut lasts up to 24 hours in the human body, so once a dose is ingested, it is best to wait for the supplement to be fully assimilated before further dosing.